Skip to main content

 EXPOSE 80

-# If your container instance has multiple CPU cores, we recommend setting the thread count to match the number of CPU cores
+# If your container instance has multiple CPU cores, we recommend setting the number of threads equal to the number of CPU cores.

 CMD exec gunicorn --bind :80 --workers ${GUNICORN_WORKERS} --threads ${GUNICORN_THREADS} --timeout ${GUNICORN_TIMEOUT} main:app